A Madea Christmas

 Tyler Perry as Madea; Tika Sumpter as Lacey; Eric Lively as Connor; Kathy Najimy as Kim; Larry the Cable Guy as Buddy; Chad Michael Murray as Tanner; Anna Maria Horsford as Eileen; JR Lemon as Oliver; Alicia Witt as Amber; Lisa Whelchel as Nancy Porter

-Tyler Perry (Temptation: Confessions of a Marriage Counselor, Madea's Witness Protection , Good Deeds , Madea's Big Happy Family , For Colored Girls , Why Did I Get Married Too? , I Can Do Bad All by Myself , Madea Goes to Jail, The Family That Preys, Why Did I Get Married?, Meet the Browns , Madea's Family Reunion )
+Tyler Perry ( Boo!
+A Madea Halloween, The Single Moms Club, Temptation: Confessions of a Marriage Counselor, Madea's Witness Protection, Good Deeds, Madea’s Big Happy Family, For Colored Girls, Why Did I Get Married Too?, I Can Do Bad All by Myself, Madea Goes to Jail, The Family That Preys, Meet the Browns, Why Did I Get Married?, Daddy's Little Girls, Madea's Family Reunion)

 December 13, 2013